 Something they love the most when they visit is the food.
 I often hear about the clams, salmon, buffets and wonderful meals that they enjoy while staying there.
-Disney prides themselves on their level of customer service.
-I’m sure we’ve all seen the behind the scenes shows that showcase how large and insane the food service alone in Disney are.
+Disney employees pride themselves on their level of customer service.
+I’m sure we’ve all seen the behind the scenes shows that showcase how large and insane the food service alone is at Disney parks and resorts.
 And that’s just one tiny part of the whole Disney experience.

-So when my bosses wife asked me to make a Disney dish from her Disney Files magazine I jumped at the opportunity.
-She gave me a photocopy of the page featuring a Brownie Cheesecake from the Boardwalk Bakery, one of their favorite shops.
+So when my the wife of my boss asked me to make her a batch of Disney’s brownie cheesecake from a recipe in the Disney Files magazine, I jumped at the opportunity.
+She gave me a photocopy of the page featuring the brownie cheesecake from the Boardwalk Bakery, one of their favorite shops.

 - 2 cups sugar